What I Do

 Why Experiences with Horses are so Powerful

 Horses require authenticity to feel safe.
-Their sensitivity to nervous system cues offers honest, non-judgmental feedback that creates a living classroom where learning is an embodied experience.
-Because the inherent nature of a horse as a prey animal is to seek safety in connection, regulation and co-regulation in relationship with a horse creates authentic connection where safety becomes more than a catch phrase, it becomes a state of being within the human and the horse.
+Their sensitivity to nervous system cues offers honest, non-judgmental feedback, which creates a living classroom where learning is an embodied experience.
+Because the inherent nature of a horse as a prey animal is to seek safety through connection with the herd, interactive experiences with horse help us experience what trust, respect, clear communication, and partnership actually feels like in our nervous system.

-As we practice with the horses, we become more and more anchored in this state of authentic connection.
-We learn to recognize when the nervous system (our own system, another human's system, or the system of a horse) is activated into the protective fight, flight, or freeze responses -- anxiety, anger, shame, or depression -- and we know how to compassionately and consciously lead the system back to regulation and safety.
-We thus become conscious creators empowered to successfully navigate life's personal and professional challenges because we are safely anchored in a state of well-being.
+As we practice with the horses, we become more and more aware of nervous system cues.
+We learn to recognize when the nervous system is activated into a protective fight, flight, or freeze response -- anxiety, anger, shame, or depression -- and we experience how to authentically connect within and with the horse; and we gain trust.
+Trust is earned only when we are authentically present and compassionately lead the horse, and our own nervous system, back to regulation and safety.